alejogonzadev/alejogonzadev/README.md

 -  Here you will be able to find some of my work!
 Thanks for checking and I am always open to some feedback!

--  I work and am continously learning about Python, Java and JavaScript. ⌨️
+-  I work and I'm continously learning about HTML, CSS, Python, Java and JavaScript. ⌨️

 -  I also have some knowledge of Data Analysis, SQL, and R. 📈📊